 I have responded about Asahi Songwon Colors Ltd in other posts as well.
 You may find my views about its profitability of Asahi Songwon Colors Ltd in the above queries.

-Falling profitability of last few years is a reason for decline in ROCE.
+Falling profitability of the last few years is a reason for the decline in ROCE.
 However, Sourabh, I am not a huge proponent of ROE and ROCE.
 I had written a post on my views about ROE a few months back.
 You may read that here:

 ROE and ROCE are different yet in some ways similar parameters.
 I do not give huge weightage to both.